Review

 • Match the slide to the foot, not the logo.
 A high arch does much better with real arch support like Gliss than with a flat foam slide.

 • Sort the sizing trap first.
 Chacott runs in centimeters, so a US 8 is meaningless until you read the chart.
-OOFOS and HOKA use familiar US sizing but still fit like slides.
+OOFOS and HOKA run US sizing but in whole sizes only, so a women's half size rounds up to the next whole, and on a men's-labeled listing (always for HOKA, the men's run for OOFOS) a women's-size shopper drops two.
+The full per-brand rules are in the recovery slide sizing answer.

 • Decide dance-specific versus mainstream honestly.
 Gliss and Chacott fit a dancer foot and sell through dance shops; OOFOS and HOKA are easier to find and cheaper to replace.